AcademySoftwareFoundation/opencue.io/content/en/docs/Getting started/deploying-cuebot.md

 ## System requirements

-A Cuebot server requires a mimimum of 6GB of memory.
+A Cuebot server requires a mimimum of 6GB of RAM.

 ## Before you begin